William Morton Wheeler: Early life and education

 of natural history.
 Wheeler, who had familiarized himself with the museum since childhood, volunteered to spend the nights in helping to unpack and install the specimens.
 Impressed by his enthusiasm, Ward offered Wheeler a job in his Rochester, New York establishment.
 His first duties were to identify and list birds and mammals and the preparation of catalogues.
-He was later made as a foreman and spent most of his time identifying and arranging the collection of shells, echinoderms, and sponges, as well as preparing catalogues and price lists of these specimens for publication.
+He was later made a foreman and spent most of his time identifying and arranging the collection of shells, echinoderms, and sponges, as well as preparing catalogues and price lists of these specimens for publication.

 In 1885, Wheeler returned to Milwaukee to teach German and physiology at a high school.
 At the time, George W. Peckham was the principal of the school, in which Wheeler and Peckham formed a close working relationship.
 Wheeler collaborated with some of Peckham's published papers by illustrating the palpi and epigynes of spiders, and by assisting him and his wife with their field work on wasps.
 Wheeler was also under the influence of C.O.
 Whitman and William Patten, who were embryologists at the Allis Lake Laboratory in Milwaukee.
 He was inspired by Patten to study insect embryology and did so for several years.
 During this time, Wheeler left the high school in 1887 and become a custodian at Milwaukee Public Museum, a position he held until 1890.
 He studied embryology at home and after work hours, in which he had set up a small laboratory.
 He left Milwaukee after leaving the museum to assist Whitman at Clark University, and, by 1892, secured a doctorate in philosophy; his dissertation was "Contribution to Insect Embryology".
 At the same time, Wheeler commenced his work on insects and published around 10 entomological papers, which presented himself as a candidate for the degree of Ph.D.
 After receiving a call from the University of Chicago, Whitman subsequently accepted their offer, followed by Wheeler who was appointed under him as instructor in embryology in 1892.
 He held this position until 1897, where he became the assistant professor in his chosen field.
 Before he began his duties at Chicago, Wheeler was given a year's absence, allowing him to study in Europe between 1893 and 1894.
 There, he first spent time at the Zoological Institute at the University of Würzburg as a student, and also at the Naples Zoological Station.
 Enamoured by the fauna of Naples, Wheeler studied the sex life of Myzostoma, a subject he further studied at the Institut Zoologique at Liege, Belgium.
 His monograph on Myzostoma was published in 1897 by professor E. Van Beneden in the Archives de Biologie.